okfn-brasil/querido-diario/README.md

 The goal of this same project is to upgrade **Diário Oficial** to the year when it gets published, making accessible information that is currently only available.

+When this project was initially released, had two distinct goals: creating crawlers for governments gazettes and parsing bidding exemptions from them.
+Now going forward, it is limited to the first objective.

 ## Build and Run